-- 1. Be submitted to the LGPC (delegated authority may not be used to process these applications); - 2.
-Include an independent real estate appraisal that meets the requirements found in Chapter 4 of this Subpart (the appraisal requirement cannot be delayed until loan closing), and that provides the liquidation value of the real estate; - 3.
-Include an explanation of the circumstances surrounding the lender's acquisition of the real estate.
-If the acquisition of the property was triggered by a business failure at that particular location, the lender must submit a detailed explanation of why the new small business borrower will succeed at that same location; and - 4.
-Identify the lender's cost in the real estate.
-In order to get the full SBA guaranty, the sales price may not exceed the mortgage balance plus care and preservation expenses or the liquidation value, whichever is less.
+1. Be submitted to the LGPC (delegated authority may not be used to process these applications);

+2. Include an independent real estate appraisal that meets the requirements found in Chapter 4 of this Subpart (the appraisal requirement cannot be delayed until loan closing), and that provides the liquidation value of the real estate;

+3. Include an explanation of the circumstances surrounding the lender's acquisition of the real estate.
+If the acquisition of the property was triggered by a business failure at that particular location, the lender must submit a detailed explanation of why the new small business borrower will succeed at that same location; and preservation expenses or the liquidation value, whichever is less.
 If the sales price is greater than the mortgage balance plus care and preservation expenses or the liquidation value (whichever is less), then the SBA guaranty is reduced accordingly.